SEO Tuning: Why It Works and How to Do It [+Case Studies]

 Header tags (H1-H2).
 Which header tags are in use and what are the strategically valuable keywords included in them?

 Content length.
-Is your content an appropriate length, and if not, how can you add valuable content to it or cut it to an appropriate length?
+Is your content an appropriate length (short-form vs. long form content), and if not, how can you add valuable content to it or cut it to an appropriate length?

 Note that SEO tuning isn't about creating new pages, nor is it about completely overhauling existing pages.
 Instead, it's about taking solid, reliable pages on your website and fixing the little issues that might be holding them back.